Request Info > Apply > Visit Us >

 Program outcomes

-Graduates of the BS in Computer Science program will be prepared to take on a variety of careers, including: computer programming, software engineering, database administration, mobile application development, web development, IT/help desk, network administration, and user interface development.
+Graduates of the BS in Computer Science will be prepared to take on a variety of careers, including:

 Get started by contacting Pedro

 Pedro Ugalde, admissions counselorPedro Ugalde is this program’s admissions counselor for US students.
-Pedro will provide you with all the details of becoming a student, including connecting you with program faculty when you have questions.
-International students may connect with their admissions counselor through our contact form.
+Pedro will provide you with all the details of becoming a student, including connecting you with the program director or faculty.

 Contact Pedro >